hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 1. **[Register for a developer account](https://developer.service.hmrc.gov.uk/developer/registration)** on the HMRC Developer Hub.
 2. To **create** a standard application, follow the instructions on [Using the Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub)
 3. As the API is private, please contact [SDSTeam@hmrc.gov.uk](mailto:SDSTeam@hmrc.gov.uk) with your sandbox application ID and name.
-The Software Developer Support (SDS) Team will then **subscribe** your sandbox application to the NOP Waiver Checker API.
+The Software Developer Support (SDS) Team will then **subscribe** your sandbox application to the NOP waiver checker API.
 4. **Learn** about the [application-restricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/application-restricted-endpoints) featured in this API.
 It uses the open standard [OAuth2.0](https://oauth.net/2/) with the [Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/) to generate an access token.

-To develop using the NOP Waiver Checker API, you must:
+To develop using the NOP waiver checker API, you must:

 - be familiar with HTTP, RESTful services, JSON and OAuth2
 - be registered as a developer on the HMRC Developer Hub